Short-Wave Radio: My Ideal H F Receiver

 My ideal HF receiver would have filters something like those in the above table.
 I don't mind if searching and scanning is not quite so rapid or wide-ranging.

 I think that if I ever want my ideal receiver I will have to build it myself.
 In the meantime I wanted an affordable ready-made to use for developing my software.
-I therefore opted for the AOR AR8600 because of its standard RS232 interface and excellent humanly readable command set.
+I therefore opted for the AR8600 because of its standard RS232 interface and excellent humanly readable command set.
 This receiver is a fast scanner and it covers VHF and UHF also.
 After all, I may get interested in VHF and UHF sometime.

 This receiver only has one RF input filter covering Long and Medium wave, and one covering the whole of the HF range.
 It is useable with its short telescopic whip antenna for short wave broadcast power-stations and local hams.
 However, without a tuned preselector, my coax-fed 30 metre long-wire aerial totally swamps it from 1 MHz to 30 MHz.
-My strategy is therefore to use the scanner on its own to search and scan large portions of band on its own, then switch in the preselector and long wire to listen to a weak station once I have found it.
+My strategy is therefore to use the scanner on its own to search and scan large portions of band, then switch in the preselector and long wire to listen to a weak station once I have found it.

 Being a programmer I naturally like to write my own receiver control software so that I can integrate it seamlessly with the indexed small world network style HTML database I have designed to hold and process the information I wish to maintain on the various transmissions to which I listen.
 I now write all my software in Java.